 - Ability to travel throughout country as needed (up to 25%).

-Application Deadline: May 28, 2019, but will continue to accept applications until hired.
+Application Deadline: August 31, 2020 but will continue to accept applications until hired.

 Salary is competitive and commensurate with experience and background.
 AFT provides a full and generous benefits package.